presto-agency/Mistique/README.md

 <h2 id="introduction">Introduction</h2>

 This is a front side of "Mystique" project.
+Created by Next.js.
 Created for headless cms.

 <h2 id="requirements">Requirements</h2>